aenon/online_judge/cc189/README.md

-# cc189  - Cracking the Coding Interview
+# Cracking the Coding Interview

-Solutions to Cracking the Coding Interview.
+Solutions to questions in Cracking the Coding Interview (6th edition).